baschenbrenner/phase-1-challenge/README.md

 Christmas shopping list is an application that makes keeping track of christmas present buying a little bit easier.

+## Installation
+*Clone into your machine and cd into the file
+*In your terminal run json-server --watch db.json *Open index.html in your browser

 ## Usage

 *Add information to form presented on the application.